dnulnets/haccessibility/README.md

 ## Cyber Security

-Currently no scyber security is built in, it will be added later but kept in mind when developing.
+Currently no cyber security is built in, it will be added later but kept in mind when developing.
 It will be a TLS connection and an API-key type setup.